Book your Thassos Accommodation HERE ! Directly with the owner.

 Tips for a Smooth Ferry Trip to Thassos

-All About Thassos: A Greek Island Paradise
+All About Thassos: After the Ferry, the Island Begins

 Thassos Highlights

-- Verdant Forests: Thassos boasts lush forests that provide a picturesque backdrop for hiking and exploring the island’s natural beauty.
+• Lush Forests: Thassos boasts lush forests that provide a picturesque backdrop for hiking and exploring the island’s natural beauty.

-- Superb Beaches: From golden sandy shores to secluded coves, Thassos offers a variety of beaches for sunbathing, swimming, and water sports.
+• Superb Beaches: From golden sandy shores to secluded coves, Thassos offers a variety of beaches for sunbathing, swimming, and water sports.

-- Charming Mountain Villages: Discover traditional mountain villages like Potamia and Theologos, where you can immerse yourself in authentic island life and enjoy local hospitality.
+• Charming Mountain Villages: Discover traditional mountain villages like Potamia and Theologos, where you can immerse yourself in authentic island life and enjoy local hospitality.

-- Rich Historical Sites: Explore the ancient sites of the Agora, Alyki, and the Theater, which witness Thassos’ fascinating past.
+• Rich Historical Sites: Explore the ancient sites of the Agora, Alyki, and the Theater, which witness Thassos’ fascinating past.

 Discovering Thassos: Must-Visit Destinations